 Hunter's modus operandi had now become shifting personnel changes, and in between tours he recorded a 1999 duo CD with drummer/percussionist Leon Parker and a self-titled 2000 CD that featured Parker and an otherwise ensemble cast.
 Hunter also contributed greatly to the 2000 comeback CD by drummer Mike Clark, Actual Proof.
 Hunter concluded his run at Blue Note with 2001's Songs from the Analog Playground, which saw him collaborating with vocalists for the first time, ranging from labelmates Norah Jones and Kurt Elling to Mos Def.
-2003 found Hunter with a new label (Ropeadope) and two new bands (the Charlie Hunter Quintet) on Right Now Move, and the beginning of Groundtruther, a partnership with percussionist/composer Bobby Previte.
-They released Come in Red Dog, This Is Tango Leader before adopting the Groundtruther moniker.
+The year 2003 found Hunter with a new label (Ropeadope) and two new bands, the Charlie Hunter Quintet on Right Now Move and the beginning of Groundtruther, a partnership with percussionist/composer Bobby Previte -- released Come in Red Dog, This Is Tango Leader before adopting the Groundtruther moniker.
 For 2003's Friends Seen and Unseen, it was back to the Charlie Hunter Trio, with drummer Derrek Phillips and saxman John Ellis, both members of the Quintet.
 By now, Groundtruther had taken on a life of its own, with Hunter and Previte joined by a rotating third member.
-Latitude was first, in 2004 with saxophonist Greg Osby, followed by Longitude with DJ Logic in 2005.
+Latitude was first in 2004 with saxophonist Greg Osby, followed by Longitude with DJ Logic in 2005.

 In 2006, the Charlie Hunter Trio resurfaced with Copperopolis and almost immediately announced that they were disbanding as Ellis wanted to further pursue a solo career.
 Hunter quickly regrouped, recruiting Erik Deutsch on keys and Simon Lott on drums.
 They released Mistico in the summer of 2007, Hunter's one and only album for Fantasy.